vinejs/vinejs.dev/content/docs/types/literal.md

+---
+summary: The Literal data type ensures the field value matches the expected value
+---

 # Literal type

 Ensure the field's value matches exactly the expected literal value.
 In certain cases, VineJS will perform the following normalizations on the input value.